VeerleDepestele/Trends_in_AI/les12_0_AI_Act.md

 To prepare for compliance with the AI act, a company can start today:

-1. be aware of the AI act and its implication in your organizationn
+1. be aware of the AI act and its implication in your organization
 2. list the AI systems used in the organization, for example licences like co-pilot and others,
 3. classify those AI systems,
 4. define the role of your organization in the value chain (provider, deployer, both, other?)